awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 D2 instances provide the best disk performance when you use a Linux kernel that supports persistent grants, an extension to the Xen block ring protocol that significantly improves disk throughput and scalability\.
 For more information about persistent grants, see [this article](https://blog.xenproject.org/2012/11/23/improving-block-protocol-scalability-with-persistent-grants/) in the Xen Project Blog\.

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
-D2 and H1 instances are EBS\-optimized by default at no additional cost\.
+Some storage optimized instances are EBS\-optimized by default at no additional cost\.
 For more information, see [Amazon EBS–Optimized Instances](EBSOptimized.md)\.

-The `h1.16xlarge`, `h1.8xlarge`, `d2.8xlarge`, `i3.16xlarge`, and `i3.metal` instance types provide the ability to control processor C\-states and P\-states on Linux\.
+Some storage optimized instance types provide the ability to control processor C\-states and P\-states on Linux\.
 C\-states control the sleep levels that a core can enter when it is inactive, while P\-states control the desired performance \(in CPU frequency\) from a core\.
 For more information, see [Processor State Control for Your EC2 Instance](processor_state_control.md)\.

 ## Network Performance<a name="storage-network-performance"></a>